trivago/chapi/README.md

 7. Apply the changes and update the Chronos server via `chapi commit`

 ### Move jobs from chronos cluster A to cluster B successively
-Chapi is able to support you if you need to move your jobs from a chronos cluster to another one.
+Chapi is able to support you if you need to move your tasks from a chronos cluster to another one.

 1. Setup your normal chapi config and local job repository